retaildevcrews/pib-gitops/README.md

 ## Check setup status

-> flt is the fleet CLI provided by Retail Edge / Pilot-in-a-Box
+> flt is the fleet CLI provided by Pilot-in-a-Box
 >
 > The `flt check` commands will fail until SSHD is running, so you may get errors for 30 seconds or so